WORWAG PHARMA

 If you have hereditary fructose intolerance

-If you have sucrose-isomaltase insufficiency.
+If you have sucrase-isomaltase insufficiency.

 Lagosa with other medicines:

-Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines.
+Tell your doctor or pharmacist if you are using, have recently used or might use any other medicines.

-Lagosa with food, drink and alcohol.
+Lagosa with food, drinks and alcohol.

 The dragees should be swallowed with a small amount of liquid.